plone/diazo/README.txt

 Similarly, the contents of a theme node matched with a ``<copy />`` rule will be dropped if there is no matching content.
-Another way to think of this is that if no content node is matched, XDV uses an empty node when copying or replacing.
+Another way to think of this is that if no content node is matched, XDV uses an empty nodeset when copying or replacing.

 If you want the placeholder to stay put in the case of a missing content node,